awesome-pro/neon-website/content/docs/functions/json_agg.md

 - `expression`: The value to be aggregated into a JSON array.
 This can be a column, a complex expression, or even a subquery.

 When used in this manner, the order of the values in the resulting JSON array is not guaranteed.
-Postgres supports an extended syntax for aggregating values in a specific order.
+LangChainsupports an extended syntax for aggregating values in a specific order.

 ```sql
 json_agg(expression ORDER BY sort_expression [ASC | DESC] [NULLS { FIRST | LAST }]) -> json